 About the Team…

-Angel Zhang was born in China and raised in China, England, Canada, and the USA.
+Angel Di Zhang was born in China and raised in China, England, Canada, and the USA.
 She was educated in the joint BA-MIA program at Columbia University.
 She is an internationally exhibited fine-art photographer.
-Angel lives on an island in a lake with a husband, a cat, three chinchillas, four horses, and a secret garden.
+Her first novel is The Light of Eternal Spring.
+Angel lives in a secret garden on a cloud that floats above Toronto.

 Michelle devoured the classics at an early age, falling in love with heroic stories like The Three Musketeers, Ivanhoe, and The Scarlet Pimpernel.
 It wasn’t until her teens that she got her hands on The Sword of Shannara and discovered a new heroic level in SFF.
 Now she’d like to advocate for stories that take the reader beyond the traditional hero’s journey.